VASP

 or by checking the list further down this page or by checking the LUMI-EasyBuild-contrib repository on GitHub directly.

 We build the VASP executables with bindings to several external libraries activated: currently HDF5, Wannier90, DFTD4, and Libxc.
+There are also some patches made to the reading of input files to less the load on the parallel file system.

 Example batch scripts